SEKOIA-IO/documentation/_shared_content/intelligence_center/integrations/thehive.md

 ### Verify a Sekoia feed artefact in Cortex

-Here is an example on how to verify a Sekoia Indicator in Cortex and import its content for verification (same process for Context and Observable)
+Here is an example on how to verify if a Sekoia Indicator exist in Cortex and import its content for verification (same process for Context and Observable)

+!!!note
+    IOC (associated threat) is found on Indicator Details of an Indicator (IOC) is found on Indicator Observables is found on Observable

 1. Go to Sekoia.io connector    `Analyzers > SEKOIAIntelligenceCenter_Indicators` and click on button Run (button play symbol in the right side)